NEW RENAISSANCE

 It’s all a question of story.
 We are in trouble just now because we do not have a good story.
 We are in between stories.
 The Old Story—the account of how the world came to be and how we fit into it—is not functioning properly, and we have not learned the New Story.

 Berry was lamenting the absence of a story that makes sense of the world–a story of the cosmos, of God, and of our place in it all.
-He knew the story he had inherited from his own Judeo-Christian tradition was not quite adequate.
-Not only did it not quite integrate what we have learned from the realms of scientific discovery, but it has served to disconnect us from our responsibilities as caretakers of the earth.
-On the other hand, he knew the story science was telling–a reductive, materialist story–failed to integrate the sense of the sacred and served to objectify and instrumentalize the world.
+In Berry’s view, the story he had inherited from his Judeo-Christian tradition had fallen short.
+It couldn’t quite integrate what we have learned from the realms of scientific discovery, and it had actually served to disconnect us from our responsibilities as caretakers of the earth.

 PUBLIC EVENTS